Halsbrücke

-Halsbrücke is a municipality and village in the district of Mittelsachsen, in Saxony, Germany.
+Halsbrücke (/de/) is a municipality and village in the district of Mittelsachsen, in Saxony, Germany.
 It is situated just north of Freiberg, on the banks of the Freiberger Mulde river.

 Geography

 Halsbrücke lies 5 km north of Freiberg on the left bank of the Freiberger Mulde river.
 The lowest point in the area lies at around 296 metres above sea level, and the highest at 375 metres above sea level.

 Districts

 Within the Halsbrücke municipality lie the following districts: